AllureOfTheStars/Allure/README.md

 Compiling native binary from source
 -----------------------------------

-The recommended frontend is based on SDL2, so you need the SDL2 libraries for your OS.
+To compile with the standard frontend based on SDL2, you need the SDL2 libraries for your OS.
 On Linux, remember to install the -dev versions as well, e.g., libsdl2-dev and libsdl2-ttf-dev on Ubuntu Linux 16.04.
-Other frontends are compiled similarly, but compilation to JavaScript for the browser is more complicated and requires the ghcjs[15] compiler and optionally the Google Closure Compiler[16].
+Compilation to JavaScript for the browser is more complicated and requires the ghcjs[15] compiler and optionally the Google Closure Compiler[16].

 The latest official version of the game can be downloaded, compiled for SDL2 and installed automatically using the 'cabal' tool,